AllonKleinLab/PBA/README.md

 ### Run PBA ###

-PBA applies a sequence of transformations to the data (see below).
-Each transformation can be run as a separate script, but relies on the output from the previous script.
-To execute all the steps at once, run `PBA_pipeline.py.` All argument flags listed below can be used with PBA_pipeline.py.
+PBA applies a sequence of calculations (see below).
+Each one can be run as a separate script, but relies on the output from the previous script.
+To execute all the steps at once, run `PBA_pipeline.py` as follows:

+        Inputs: Expression matrix (Input 1. above) or edge list (Input 2. above), a gobal source/sink vector (Input 3. above) and optionally a lineage specific sink matrix (Input 4. above)
+        Output: If no edge list was inputted: an edge list (a file called "edge_list.csv" saved to the same directory as the expression matrix)
+        The pseudoinverse of the knn graph Laplacian (a matrix called Linv.npy saved to the same directory as the edge list or expression matrix)
+        The potential (an array called V.npy saved to the same directory as the edge list or expression matrix) If lineage specific fates were inputted: a fate probability matrix where rows are cells and columns are fates (an array called B.npy saved to the same diectory as the edge list or expression matrix)

+        Usage: python compute_knn_graph.py -X <path_to_expression_matrix>            (required if no edge list is supplied) -E <minimum_mean expression>              (default = 0.05; used to filter genes) -V <minimum_CV>                           (default = 2; used to filter genes) -p <PCA dimension>                        (default = 50; used to compute distance matrix)
+                                           -k <number of nearest neighbors>          (default = 10; used to compute edge list)
+                                           -e <path_to_edge_list>                    (required if no expression matrix is supplied)
+                                           -R <path_to_sources_sinks_vector>         (required)
+                                           -S <path_to_lineage_specific_sink_matrix> (optional, needed to compute fate probabilities)

+Alternaively, it is possible to run each step separately, as follows:

 1. **Compute a knn graph from an expression matrix**.
 Use `compute_knn_graph.py`.
 This script, together with graph visualizaion tools, is also avaiable in our companion software [_SPRING_](https://github.com/AllonKleinLab/SPRING/tree/master)